Last updated March 2, 2023

-If you’re an experienced professional looking for a new opportunity to expand your field of influence, check out these fellowships!
+If you’re an experienced professional looking for a new opportunity to expand your field of influence, check out the list of fellowships for leaders in business and entrepreneurship!
 There are programs all over the world for entrepreneurs and senior business leaders, and each offers networking and hands-on experience.
 If one of them sounds like a good fit for you, be sure to bookmark it to your ProFellow account!

 The Henry Crown Fellowship Program, established in 1997, seeks to develop the next generation of community-spirited leaders, providing them with the tools necessary to meet the challenges of business and civic leadership in the 21st century.
 Each class of Fellows is chosen from a wide pool of accomplished entrepreneurial leaders (between the ages of 30 and 45).
 The two-year program is comprised of a structured series of four seminars (approximately 24 days in total) under the guidance of skilled senior moderators of the Aspen Institute along with a required leadership Venture of each Fellow’s own design and choosing.
 Individuals cannot apply for the Henry Crown Fellowship Program; they must be nominated by recognized leaders.